Cadwaladr Bryner Jones: Aspatria Agricultural College

 Bryner Jones attended the Aspatria Agricultural College, Cumberland, between the years 1892–93 under the tutorship of Henry J. Webb.
-In 1892 the Science and Art Department, South Kensington awarded him a Second Class Advanced Certificate in Agriculture and a certificate in Chemistry and Botany.
+In 1892, the Science and Art Department, South Kensington awarded him a Second Class Advanced Certificate in Agriculture and a certificate in Chemistry and Botany.
 In the internal examinations he finished overall second to William Wilson gaining first prize for general agriculture, first prize for veterinary science, first prize for geology, certificates of honour for botany and land surveying, physiology and dairying, and a silver medal for best essay.

 In his final year he finished sixth place in the examination of the Royal Agricultural Society and was awarded a first-class certificate and life membership of the society.
 However at the examination of the Highland and Agricultural Society of Scotland he finished in first place and received a diploma and life membership.

-In the summer of 1907, the college principal invited Bryner Jones, MSc, then Professor of Agriculture at the University of Aberystwyth, to award the annual prizes.
+In summer 1907, the college principal invited Bryner Jones, MSc, then Professor of Agriculture at the University of Aberystwyth, to award the annual prizes.
 During his short speech the past scholar reminded the audience of the effects of the college's decision sixteen years earlier to embark upon a diploma course.
 He stated that Aspatria, with a tally board of 86 diplomas, had secured more than the total of the remaining institutions in the North of England.

 Career

 Pre-1914

 After leaving Aspatria in 1893, Bryner Jones became assistant lecturer at U.C.N.W., Bangor, responsible for the external workings of agriculture in North Wales.
-In 1899 he became lecturer at Armstrong (now King's) College, Newcastle upon Tyne.
+In 1899, he became lecturer at Armstrong (now King's) College, Newcastle upon Tyne.

 In 1890, the University College of Wales, Aberystwyth, set up a department of agriculture, modelled on Bangor, which included practical farming in its curriculum.
 When the department fell into disarray on the departure of the first lecturer in 1907, the college appointed Bryner Jones to a new chair of Agriculture.
 From that moment the department, together with the college farm, of which he was director, flourished and he became the leader of agricultural education in Wales.

 After 1912, an arrangement was made whereby the development of two official schemes covering agricultural education and livestock improvement was entrusted to an Agricultural Commissioner, advised by an Agricultural Council for Wales.
 Bryner Jones became both commissioner and chairman of the Council, while retaining the position of Professor of Agriculture.
 Bryner Jones now became a figure of immense influence in the agricultural development of Wales and became involved in virtually every movement to promote its interests, including the development of the Royal Welsh Agricultural Society, the establishment of the Plant Breeding Station, the Welsh Journal of Agriculture and the University's Department of Agricultural Economics.
 The outbreak of the World War I in 1914 dictated a change of emphasis, and Bryner Jones became increasingly involved in the work of the food production department.